-- You may not use transfer credit to replace the following courses:
+- You may not use credit for prior learning to fulfill the following courses:

 Course List Code Title Credits HN501 Foundations of Human Services 5 HN502 History, Multiculturalism, and Diversity in Human Services 5 HN599 Master's Capstone in Human Services 5

-You must complete these courses at the University.
+You must complete these courses at Purdue Global.